 H2: Protecting Content and Data (Backups & Encryption)

-Keeping your content pipeline resilient means treating backups and encryption as first-class features, not optional add-ons.
+To keep your content pipeline strong, you should view backups and encryption as essential features, not optional extras.
 Regular, tested backups prevent downtime and content loss; encryption protects your audience and your brand from data breaches.
 Below are concrete strategies you can apply immediately, along with practical examples for testing and encryption.

 H3: Backup Strategies — Frequency, Storage, and Testing